-On April 3, 2023, we authorized a restructuring plan to reduce our global workforce by approximately 13%.
-The restructuring plan is intended to improve operational efficiencies and reduce operating costs, which we believe will allow us to scale for the future, continue our path to profitability, and deliver on our long-term vision.
-In connection with this reduction in our workforce, we expect to incur non-recurring charges of approximately \$7 million to \$9 million, with the majority of such charges incurred in the quarter ending June 30, 2023.
+In April 2023, we authorized a restructuring plan to reduce our global workforce, which is intended to improve operational efficiencies and reduce operating costs, which we believe will allow us to scale for the future, continue our path to profitability, and deliver on our long-term vision.
+In connection with this reduction in our workforce, we incurred non-recurring charges of \$8.2 million in the quarter ended June 30, 2023.